 Unicode is a specification of international text characters that has been adopted by the vast majority of the global computer industry.
 Unicode specifies more than 120,000 symbols, but currently most browsers and fonts only support a subset of this (although compatibility is always growing).

 It should be noted that the small text you are looking at above No. It's a source.
 Everything is in the same font, but different character sets are used.
 Unicode specifies many strange alphabets that can be copied and pasted on Facebook / Tumblr / Twitter / etc. Publications and profiles.
 These little text alphabets are just some of the sets of alphabetic symbols contained in Unicode.

 As you may have noticed, some letters are not converted correctly.
-This is simply because the alphabets for subscripts and superscripts do not really exist as an appropriate alphabet in Unicode.
-They are a kind of "pseudo-alphabet" in the sense that the characters were assembled from several Unicode blocks.
-The alphabet of "capital letters" (small capital letters) is practically a complete alphabet in Unicode, so there is a small capitalized character equivalent to each regular character of the alphabet (although the character of "f" is a bit weird).
+This is simply because the alphabets for subscripts and superscripts do not really exist as a proper alphabet in Unicode.
+They are a kind of "pseudo-alphabet" in the sense that the characters were assembled from various Unicode blocks.
+The capital letter alphabet (capital letters Small) is pretty much a complete Unicode alphabet, so there is an equivalent small uppercase character for each regular character in the alphabet (although the "f" character is a little weird).

 While building this small text generator, I could only work with the text symbols provided by Unicode, so until Unicode actually includes a full set of small subscripts and superscript text symbols, I can not solve this problem.
 If you find a symbol that looks like one of the untranslated characters, let me know and I'll put it in the generator so everyone can benefit from it.
 We are not far from having a complete set and being able to correctly convert the text into its miniature equivalents! :RE

 The complete alphabets for each of the three sets of Unicode mini text are found below: